 In Danish, the concept 'to rent' is 'at leje'.

-A standard rental contract for private letting can be downloaded via the website of the Ministry of Housing, Urban and Rural Affairs:
+A standard rental contract for private letting can be downloaded via the website of the the Ministry of Social Affairs, Housing and Senior Citizens:

 Subletting is quite common and for many the first place of residence is often a temporary one.